UC Arabic Studies summer program open to area high school students

 During the immersive four-week program in UC's McMicken College of Arts and Sciences, students will be introduced to beginning phonology, script, and basic structures of modern standard Arabic and spoken Arabic of the Levant, which are dialects of the eastern Mediterranean coast of Syria, Lebanon, Jordan, Palestine and Israel.

 Sponsored by an $88,000 grant from the National Security Agency and the STARTALK National Foreign Language Center, the program offers 100 percent tuition funding and five semester hours of college credit to students who complete the course.

-Globalization and a growing demand for Arabic speakers among employers make the program a great opportunity for students, says UC’s Grace Thome, associate professor of Romance Languages and Literature.
+Globalization and a growing demand for Arabic speakers among employers make the program a great opportunity for students, says UC’s Grace Thome, associate professor of Romance and Arabic Languages and Literatures.

 “Ohio education is shifting towards a focus on global awareness, and very few high schools offer courses in Arabic,” she says.